Matus-Dubrava/file_scanner/README.md

     -   block multiple executions of file scanner at the same time
     -   parallelize the execution of file scanner, multiple source dirs can be scanned at the same time
-    -   add docker build for MD
+    -   add docker build for `mdm`
     -   crete build scripts
-    -   add logging to `md`
+    -   add logging to `mdm`
     -   add support for custom metadata associated with the file in form of json document stored in the metadata database
         -   add option to list the metadata as well as fetch specific one
     -   test file stats are computed correctly
-    -   test adding records to md database
+    -   test adding records to `mdm` database
-    -   ensure that md init/add/mv cannot be applied on files under .md directory itself
+    -   currently `mdm` and `file scanner` are different tools called separatelly, eventually `scanner` should be part of `mdm` avaialable via `scanner` subcommand

-    -   add support for .md sub-repositories
+    -   add support for `mdm` sub-repositories

+        -   this will require new table `repository`

+            -   it can also hold the version info that is currently stored in `version_info` table

-        -   files will be tracked in the closest .md repository on the path to the root
+        -   files will be tracked in the closest `mdm` repository on the path to the root
+        -   if file is currently tracked in parent `mdm` database and new `mdm` subrepository is created
+            -   mark the file as `SUBREPOSITORY_TRACKED`, don't remove anything from the current `mdm` respoitory
+            -   copy `ACTIVE` file entires from current `mdm` repository to subrepository
+                -   history and hash files are not copied, instead, new intial records are created in subrepository as if this was a new record
+                -   file's metadata is copies to to subrepository
+                -   global metadata is NOT copied
+                -   all following operations on the file will be tracked by the nearest subrepostiory
+                -   each `mdm` repository stores pointer to both nearest parent and child `mdm` repositories
+            -   there should be an option that allows users to remove `mdm` subrepository which will synchronize the subrepository's records into parent `mdm` repository, if one doesn't exists then the data is simply removed
+            -   add field to `history` table that records current subrepository

     -   refactor paths to use .joinpath instead of `/`
-    -   add `md --purge` to purge all removed records
     -   add new table tracking summary statistics such as no. tracked files, no. lines, no. updated lines
         -   also include total no. files
         -   add command that can collect this data